-All auditor experience is useful and so training days, where a prospective auditor participates in a real audit, are useful.
+All auditor experience where a prospective auditor participates in a real audit is useful.
 But, there is a fundamental question: for ISO management system standards, are auditor training days needed before a Lead Auditor Certificate can be issued?

 The answer: No, there is no such requirement in ISO standards.
-And no training organisation can certify you as competent Lead Auditor.
+Indeed no training organisation can certify you as competent Lead Auditor!